 3. Structure of URLs

 URL (Uniform resource locator) is the address for documents on the Internet and is of great importance from a search viewpoint.
 Simple to understand URLs will deliver content information easily, which would result in better indexing of data by search engines.

 To create an appropriate URL, use words that are related to your site’s content and structure.
-Keyword usage is important but do not go overboard by stuffing multiple keywords.
-Also try to use and refer to one URL in the structure and internal linking of your pages.
+Keyword usage is important but does not go overboard by stuffing multiple keywords.
+Also, try to use and refer to one URL in the structure and internal linking of your pages.

 Make sure that you have simple links throughout your site and check them regularly to confirm that they are still working.
 Internal linking is useful for establishing site architecture and dispersing link juice.
-External linking also spreads link juice but they function differently from internal linking.
-Make sure no duplicate content is reverted through dissimilar URL’s again.
-The more time the crawler uses in processing your duplicate content, the lesser useful and exclusive pages it will manage to crawl.
+External linking also spreads link juice, but they function differently from internal linking.
+Make sure no duplicate content is reverted through dissimilar URLs again.
+The more time the crawler uses in processing y

 Content is by far the most important criterion for increasing crawling and indexing.
 Create content that is fresh, unique and easy to follow.
-This will automatically increase search engine crawl rate.
-If you reuse old content and do not update your content regularly, you will notice that it is quite some time before search engine indexes your new page.
+This will automatically increase the search engine crawl rate.
+If you reuse old content and do not update your content regularly, you will notice that it is quite sometime before the search engine indexes your new page.
 In some circumstances, it may not index them at all.
-Duplicate and stale content is destined to be disregarded.
+Duplicate and stale content are destined to be disregarded.

 Do not forget that crawlers cannot process images directly.
 Images are included in search results only if they are properly optimized.
 So use “alt” tags for image-related information.